oerc-music/meld-testing-ssi3/Notes/SSI3-draft-report.md

 - [Technical activity planning](#52-technical-activity-planning)

-## 6.7 Recommendation 7: minimal application examples
+## 6.7 Recommendation 7: Minimal application examples

 The value of minimal applications for introducing computing concepts has been recognized since Kernighan and Ritchie presented "Hello world" in [The C Programming Language](https://en.wikipedia.org/wiki/The_C_Programming_Language).